Welcome to JMcQ Fitness

 My name is Jenny and I am a Level 4 PT dedicated to helping you achieve your fitness goals in a private, comfortable and safe environment.

-As an experienced trainer, I will guide you through personalised workouts, carefully planned to utilise your time training with me effectivly, for maximum benefits whilst helping you reach your full potential.
+As an experienced trainer, I will design a programme based on your own specific needs, goals and abilities and help guide you through these personalised workouts, whether in person or via my online platform.
+Programmes are carefully planned to utilise your time training with me effectively, for maximum benefits whilst helping you reach your full potential.

-Gym studio rental is also available for PT clients weekly, which allows additional training for those seeking more on top of PT sessions.
+Gym studio rental is also available for PT clients weekly, which allows additional training for those seeking more on top of PT sessions who may not have access to or the desire to join a local gym.

-Client only small group PT sessions are also available weekly to top up training and allow a more socialible environment for those who want it.
+Client only small group PT sessions are also available weekly to top up training and allow a more sociable environment for those who want it.

 Services